-Lifestyle and infertility
+Lifestyle and Infertility

-The weight of infertility
+The Weight of Infertility

 The chances of getting pregnant decrease if you are underweight or overweight.
-If you are underweight (with a body mass index below 18), your menstrual cycle may be irregular and in some months, you may not ovulate at all – thus causing infertility.
+If you are underweight (with a body mass index below 18), your menstrual cycle may be irregular, and in some months, you may not ovulate at all – thus causing infertility.

-Stress and infertility
+Stress and Infertility

+As in many other areas of life, stress can be our greatest enemy.
 First and foremost, stress affects our physical bodies.
-Courtney Denning-Johnson Lynch of Ohio State University in Columbus and her research team found that an elevated level of the stress marker alpha-amylase in saliva reduces the chance of conception by almost 30 percent.
+Courtney Denning-Johnson Lynch of Ohio State University in Columbus and her research team found an elevated level of the stress marker alpha-amylase in saliva reduces the chance of conception by almost 30 percent.

 Secondly, stress impacts our mind and thoughts.
 If you’re stressed from difficult situations at work, are you really going to be in the mood for love?
 If you’re not feeling clear-headed and relaxed, anxiety can really put a damper on your libido.

-Couples who have been trying in vain to conceive a child might want to consider some into changes to their way of life.
+Couples who have been trying in vain to conceive a child might want to consider some changes to their way of life.
 Just adopting a healthier lifestyle might be a good start.

-Smoking, alcohol, and drug consumption are not only unhealthy for your own body, but also hamper the possibility of getting pregnant.
+Smoking, alcohol, and drug consumption are not only unhealthy for your own body but also hamper the possibility of getting pregnant.
 Studies show that smokers wait longer to get pregnant and are more infertile than non-smokers.
 The toxic substances from tobacco smoke also damage the eggs and sperm.

 Heavy alcohol or drug consumption can also be a reason for reduced fertility.
 It can take your body longer to recover from the alcoholic cocktails and become ready for pregnancy.
-Regularly increased alcohol consumption in the year before a desired pregnancy reduces the number of eggs obtained through artificial insemination, according to the trade journal “Fertility Sterility.”
+Regularly increased alcohol consumption in the year before the desired pregnancy reduces the number of eggs obtained through artificial insemination or other assisted reproductive technology, according to the trade journal “Fertility Sterility.”

-Gynecological and hormonal causes of infertility
+Gynecological and Hormonal Causes of Infertility

-Various gynecological maladies such as cysts, obstruction of the fallopian tubes, adhesions, endometriosis (occurrence of tissue similar to the uterine lining outside the uterine cavity) or PCOS (polycystic ovarian syndrome- a metabolic disorder characterized by ovarian cysts, cycle disorders and/or hyperandrogenemia) can be the cause of a woman not becoming pregnant.
+Various gynecological maladies such as cysts, obstruction of the fallopian tubes, adhesions, endometriosis (occurrence of tissue similar to the uterine lining outside the uterine cavity) or PCOS (polycystic ovary syndrome- a metabolic disorder characterized by ovarian cysts, cycle disorders, and/or hyperandrogenemia) can be the cause of a woman not becoming pregnant.

-Even if you fall into the “advanced maternal age” category, adopting healthy habits will increase your chance to conceive, and help keep your baby healthy and safe during pregnancy.
+Even if you fall into the “advanced maternal age” category, adopting healthy habits will increase your chance to conceive and help keep your baby healthy and safe during pregnancy.

 Environmental pollutants and toxins are ubiquitous- we can’t avoid them.
 But cadmium and lead can especially interfere with bodily functions when we’re trying to conceive.

-Possible causes of infertility in men
+Possible Causes of Infertility in Men

 - See a doctor you can trust and let him or her examine you for possible causes.